Weizilla/run-pace-alexa/README.md

-# run-speed-alexa
+# Run Speed Alexa Skill

-Run Speed Alexa Skill
+A Spring Boot Alexa skill for calculating your run speed